ACM-SIGBED/emsoft/README.md

-# EMSOFT: ACM SIGBED International Conference on Embedded Software
+# EMSOFT: International Conference on Embedded Software

 This repository contains metadata for the EMSOFT conference.